 - What is the owner’s plan for the future?
 Their thoughts on this point should include not only their own availability after the transaction but also a potential prohibition of competition

 - What is the owner’s financial situation?
 Revenue often declines during the transaction phase compared to the normal course of business

-“Prepare for selling your business at least two or three years before going to market.”
+You should start preparing at least two to three years before going to market.

 How to attract the best buyers

 Unique sale arguments should be developed during preparation.
 These usually have more to do with the competitive advantage and intangible value the business offers than its physical assets.
 The assets on the balance sheet are of secondary importance, particularly for service companies.
-Buyers are typically interested in the unique attributes of the seller’s product and service offerings, customer base and the strength of its management team.
-The seller should therefore focus on the following points to make the business more attractive when putting it on the market.
+Buyers are typically interested in the unique attributes of your product and service offerings, customer base and the strength of the management team.
+You should therefore focus on the following points to make the business more attractive when putting it on the market.

 - Promote the business name and its brands.
 In many cases, awareness of your business can be raised by advertising in trade magazines, newspapers and other public information channels

 - Foster customer loyalty and diversification.
 Demonstrating a loyal and diversified customer base increases the chance of a high value sale